Need to add some blues and purples to your landscape? This is the juniper for you!

 Questions and Answers

-How to Plant & Care for Your new Angelica Blue Juniper
+How To Care for your new Angelica Blue Juniper

 Be sure to choose the best location for your Angelica Blue Juniper.
 As long as you avoid extreme temperatures you can plant your Juniper almost any time of the year.